 Using a hand-held citrus juicer is the easiest way to juice limes.
 Place a 1/2 lime into the juicer and squeeze over a receptacle.

 This hand-held citrus juicer (pictured above) has proven to be durable and reliable.
 It’s fantastic for limes, lemons and even small oranges.
+I also use this juicer to make my Blueberry Mojitos.

 How much lime juice do you need for margaritas?